XinYing0905/SuperIdol5/TaskAnalysis.md

 | **Struggles with Privacy and Emotions** | Joan faces uncertainty and confusion when platforms require personal information but still tries alternative forums. | Emma’s privacy concern is stronger—she worries not only about being identified but also about risking her job.
 This leads her to stop sooner than Joan. |
 | **Emotional Journey and Final Outcome** | Feels hesitant but hopeful, continues searching, leaves with saved links, though her questions are unresolved.         | Feels overwhelmed, frustrated, and discouraged, and completely gives up without obtaining any useful information.        |
 | **Who Uses the Shortest Path to Reach a Decision?** | Emma takes the shortest route.
 She moves from seeking information to deciding not to post and closes her laptop.
 Her journey ends faster due to greater fear of exposure. | Joan takes a longer, more exploratory path, checking multiple online sources, trying to read content, and even saving links.
 Despite feeling hesitant, she does not completely abandon the task. |

+# 📊 HTA Comparison for Task 2 and Discussion

+Task 2 involved two personas: a high school student (Joan) and an office worker (Emma), both trying to seek anonymous legal advice online.
+Although they shared the same goal, their experiences and decision-making processes differed due to privacy concerns, digital habits, and emotional reactions.

+### Differences
+oan began her task by searching for legal help about bullying using a browser.
+According to her HTA, she explored various NGO websites, checked for chat or email options (HTA step 2.1 → 2.3), and later turned to online communities like Reddit or Quora (step 3.1 → 3.3).
+Although she encountered platforms that required personal information and felt uncertain, she continued exploring different methods.
+This shows her persistence and willingness to try informal sources even when the official ones were overwhelming.

+Emma, on the other hand, chose to start on social media platforms to learn about medical claims (HTA step 1.1 → 2.1).
+She typed a question asking for help (step 3.1), but after hesitating due to fear of being identified and risking her job, she deleted the post and exited (step 3.3 → 4.1).
+Her HTA path was shorter, and she disengaged faster compared to Joan, showing that privacy anxiety had a stronger impact on her actions.

+### Similarities
+Both users struggled with platforms requiring personal information, which made them feel exposed and vulnerable (HTA step 2.3.1 and 3.2).
+Despite using different platforms, they both failed to find a trusted, truly anonymous legal advice source.
+Their experiences reflected emotional states like worry, confusion, and frustration, leading both of them to end the task without getting the help they needed.
+These patterns suggest that current digital tools are not designed well for users seeking anonymous legal guidance.

+### Design Implications
+The comparison highlights the need for a private and safe legal aid solution.
+JustiLink should provide anonymous channels like chatbots or masked email systems where users can ask questions without revealing personal details.
+Additionally, offering step-by-step guidance and reducing barriers (like mandatory sign-ups) will improve the experience, especially for sensitive issues.
+For users like Emma, clear privacy policies and reassurance about data protection are crucial.
+For users like Joan, the platform should guide them toward reliable sources without overwhelming legal language.
+These findings show that anonymity, emotional safety, and simple navigation are key design priorities.

 ---
 ## Task 3: Mobile-First, User-Centered Interface
 [![Migrant Construction Worker Task 3 Video](https://img.youtube.com/vi/vLjWIWD8-lY/0.jpg)](https://youtu.be/vLjWIWD8-lY) <br>